SleeplessOrphan/DPDD-OS/Occupational-Specialism-Project/Task-1/Activity-A/ii-proposal/funky-team-events-example-proposal.md

    - **Security**
      - Implement end-to-end encryption for all data transmitted and stored.
-     - Ensure compliance with GDPR, CCPA, and other relevant data protection regulations.
+     - Ensure compliance with UKGDPR and other relevant regulations.
      - Conduct regular security audits and penetration testing to identify and mitigate vulnerabilities.

    - **Performance Optimisation**